Kindergarten facts

 Sessional Kindergarten is currently available for free across Victoria at participating services.

-A kindergarten program within a child care setting is not free, you may be eligible for a $2,000 kindergarten subsidy which can be used to offset the kindergarten program component of your out-of-pocket fees.
+A kindergarten program within a childcare setting is not free, you may be eligible for a $2,000 kindergarten subsidy which can be used to offset the kindergarten program component of your out-of-pocket fees.

-• 3 year olds get between 5 and up to 15 hours per week of a kindergarten program.
+• 3-year-olds get between 5 and up to 15 hours per week of a kindergarten program

-• 4 year olds get a 15 hour per week (600 hours a year) program.
+• 4-year-olds get a 15 hour per week (600 hours a year) program

 More information regarding fee schedules is available from individual kindergartens.